Laws of Quantum Programming: Algebraic Laws for Quantum Programs

-\end{enumerate}\end{prop}
+\end{enumerate} \end{prop}

 The laws given in the above proposition deserve some explanation.
-In particular, it is interesting to compare them with the corresponding laws of classical programming given in Figure \ref{fig 1}.
-The law (1) in the above proposition mimics the truth-falsity laws (If-1) and (If-2) in Figure \ref{fig 1}.
+In particular, it is interesting to compare them with the corresponding laws of classical programming given in Figure~\ref{fig 1}.
+Clause (\ref{if-laws-truth-falsity}) mimics the truth-falsity laws (If-1) and (If-2) in Figure~\ref{fig 1}.
 There is a basic difference between the idempotence law (If-3) in classical programming and that in quantum programming.
-In the classical case, we have $P\vartriangleleft b\vartriangleright P\equiv P$.
-In contrast, a testing $[M]$ is added in the right-hand side of law (2) in the above proposition.
+In the classical case, we have $\sif{P}{b}{P}\equiv P$.
+In contrast, a testing $[M]$ is added in the right-hand side of Clause (\ref{if-laws-idempotence}).
 This difference comes from the fact that checking condition $b$ does not change the state of classical program variables, but performing measurement $M$ changes the state of quantum variable $q$.
-The clause (3) is a quantum generalisation of law (If-5).
-The associativity law (4) in the above proposition is a quantum generalisation of laws (If-4) and (If-7).
+Clause (\ref{if-laws-complementation}) is a quantum generalisation of law (If-5).
+The associativity law (\ref{if-laws-associativity}) is a quantum generalisation of laws (If-4) and (If-7).
 Note that it only holds for a projective measurement $M$, and we can easily find a counter-example showing that it is not true for a general measurement $M$.
-The clause (5) of the above proposition is a complement of Proposition \ref{init-laws}(4).
+Clause (\ref{if-laws-if-elimination}) is a complement of Proposition~\ref{init-laws}(\ref{init-laws-if-elimination}).

-To present quantum generalisations of laws (If-6) and (If-8) in Figure \ref{fig 1} for nested if-statements, we need the following: